Share this Article

 • Reconfirm your moving date with your old and new buildings and reserve an elevator if necessary.
 In some buildings, you may have to provide a moving deposit or fee.

 • Book a storage unit.
 You can cut down on moving costs by putting some items you don’t need for the next few months into a storage unit.
-Manhattan Mini Storage offers unlimited free one-way trips in their Storage Taxi (a van with plenty of cargo space) to help you transport your stuff to one of their storage facilities.
+Manhattan Mini Storage offers unlimited free one-way trips in their free storage shuttle (a van with plenty of cargo space) to help you transport your stuff to one of their storage facilities.
+Plus, a friend who recently moved out of New York City, but stored her things here, offered us the following advice: CubeSmarts in the Bronx--which are on subway lines for post-storage rides home--are less than half the price of those in Manhattan and the units are a couple square feet larger.

 • If you’re going to be doing some or all of the packing yourself, now’s the time to purchase or accumulate moving supplies, like boxes, bubble wrap, tape, markers, and labels.
 You can go the old-fashioned route and buy boxes, or use a service that will drop off reusable crates a few weeks before your move and pick them up a few weeks after, says David Mendizábal a moving expert with GYST, an NYC-based lifestyle management company.
 Unpakt can help you estimate how many boxes you will need base don the size of your current home.